Yankees vs. Royals MLB Betting Odds, Trends & Prediction

 Yankees vs. Royals MLB Betting Trends

-Yankees are 14-0 SU in their last 14 games against an opponent in the American League Central Division
+Yankees are 10-1 SU in their last 11 games against an opponent in the American League

 Yankees vs. Royals MLB BETTING PREDICTION